Women rabbis and Torah scholars: Modern age

-1870s-1890s
+1870s–1890s

-The possibility of women rabbis gaining mainstream acceptance began in the late 19th Century.
+The possibility of women rabbis gaining mainstream acceptance began in the late 19th century.
 An 1871 report on the early career of Susanna Rubinstein pointed to her scholarship as indication of the possibility of women rabbis.
-An 1875 article describing the inaugural class at Hebrew Union College highlighted that the fourteenth student accepted into the course was Miss Julia Ettlinger (1863-1890), the college's first female student.
+An 1875 article describing the inaugural class at Hebrew Union College highlighted that the fourteenth student accepted into the course was Miss Julia Ettlinger (1863–1890), the college's first female student.
 The report speculated that Ettlinger could serve as a rabbi after graduation.
 One of the early proponents for women to be trained as rabbis was the journalist Mary M. Cohen who in 1889 authored an article in the Jewish Exponent, a Jewish newspaper in Philadelphia. in which fictional characters articulate arguments for the ordination of women.
-Similarly, in the 1893 Jewish Women's Congress the call was made by some speakers for women to be ordained as rabbis.
+Similarly, in the 1893 Jewish Women's Congress the call was made by speakers for women to be ordained as rabbis.
 In the United States, there was one early example of a Jewish woman who, without formal ordination, assumed certain functions typically associated with congregational rabbis.
 During the 1890s, a young woman living on the American frontier named Rachel ("Ray") Frank assumed a religious leadership role, delivering sermons, giving public lectures and reading scripture.
 She was referred to as a woman rabbi in the American Jewish press, however, she appeared to have avoided claiming such a title.
 Frank continued to preach until her marriage to Simon Litman in 1899.

 Another early report of a Jewish woman who seemed poised to become a rabbi was Lena Aronsohn of Hot Springs, Arkansas.
 In 1892 and 1893, Aronsohn was reported to have set out to become a rabbi.
 According to one account, Aronsohn began providing public lectures to the Jewish community in Shreveport, Louisiana to earn enough money to pursue her rabbinical training.
 In 1897, Hannah G. Solomon of Chicago was touted as America's first woman rabbi following her preaching at Sinai Temple.
 Solomon later reported that the invitation to speak was offered by Rabbi Emil G. Hirsch and that Hirsch's practice to allow Jewish women to speak from the pulpit was later adopted by other congregations.

 1900s

 The turn of the century saw at least one instance of a young Jewish woman set to undergo rabbinical training, even if no ordination would be provided.
 In 1904, the National Council of Jewish Women in New York City announced that Henrietta Szold would undertake rabbinical studies but would receive no graduating diploma upon completing the course.
+In 1908, Mrs Anna G. Abelson of Akron, Ohio reportedly assumed the role of rabbi in her husband's absence.
+Her appearance before the puplit received coverage in both the Jewish and the general press.